mnot/I-D/capport-problem/draft.md

 * **Sandboxing** - When a captive portal is detected, some operating systems access the captive portal in a highly sandboxed environment.
 This might have reduced capabilities, such as limited access to browser APIs.
 In addition, this environment is separate from a user's normal browsing environment and therefore does not include state.

+## Issues Caused by Defeating Captive Portal Detection

+Many captive portal devices provide optional mechanisms that aim to defeat captive portal detection.

+Such defeat mechanisms aim to avoid the problems caused by captive portal detection (see {{issues-detection}}), with the consequence that they also cause the same problems that detection was intended to avoid (see {{issues}}).

 # Security Considerations

 TBD